schittap/Pittsburgh_Health_Transit/README.md

-A project which explores the socioeconomic link between public transit and health care in Pittsburgh, Pennsylvania
+A project which explores the socioeconomic link between public transit and healthcare in Pittsburgh, Pennsylvania